LISC LA Team

 Samantha is passionate about health and economic development in low income communities and how the two are dependent on each other for eliminating the diabetes and obesity epidemic.
 She coordinates all office operations, serving multiple roles including communications and event planning.
-Prior to LISC, she managed commercial property, owned and managed a raw vegan organic juice bar, and wrote a book on fostering a healthy lifestyle on a budget.
+Prior to LISC, she managed commercial property, owned and managed a raw vegan organic juice bar, and wrote a book on cultivating a healthy lifestyle on a budget.

 She holds a Bachelor's Degree from New York University in Economics and Africana Studies, which is the study of the diaspora of African people.